skfolio.optimization.DistributionallyRobustCVaR#

 predict(X)#

-Predict the Portfolio or Population of Portfolio on X based on the fitted weights.
+Predict the Portfolio or a Population of portfolios on X.

 Optimization estimators can return a 1D or a 2D array of weights.
-For a 1D array, the prediction returns a Portfolio.
-For a 2D array, the prediction returns a Population of Portfolio.
+For a 1D array, the prediction is a single Portfolio.
+For a 2D array, the prediction is a Population of Portfolio.

-If name is not provided in the portfolio arguments, we use the first 500 characters of the estimator name.
+If name is not provided in the portfolio parameters, the estimator class name is used.

 Parameters: